Trial of Michael Jackson: Jordan Chandler

 Jordan Chandler, the alleged victim in the 1993 child abuse allegations, left the country rather than appear as a witness.
 He had been legally emancipated from his parents.

 Chandler's mother, June Chandler, testified that Jordan complained that she would not allow him to spend time in Jackson's bedroom.
 This appeared to upset Jackson, who had formed a bond with June and her children.
 June said Jackson asked her: "You don't trust me?
 We're a family.
 Why are you doing this?"
 She responded that Jordan should be allowed to sleep where he wanted, indicating a change of mind.
 Chandler testified that she had never suspected anything inappropriate between Jackson and Jordan.
 She told the court that she had not spoken to Jordan in eleven years.

 Debbie Rowe

-On April 28, Jackson's ex-wife Debbie Rowe was called on the witness stand.
+On April 28, Jackson's ex-wife Debbie Rowe was called to the witness stand.
 The prosecution claimed that Rowe was forced into a scripted videotaped statement made in early 2003 in support of Jackson.
 They hoped Rowe's testimony would support Janet Arvizo's claim that they were held captive and forced to make supportive statements about Jackson.
-Instead, Rowe was supportive of Jackson and said his business associates Marc Schaffel, Dieter Wiesner and Ronald Konitzer were "opportunistic vultures" who wanted to exploit him.
+Instead, Rowe was supportive of Jackson and said his business associates Marc Schaffel, Dieter Wiesner, and Ronald Konitzer were "opportunistic vultures" who wanted to exploit him.
 The prosecution moved to have Rowe dismissed, saying she was not providing the expected testimony, but her testimony was allowed by the judge.